HMAS Swan (III)

 Swan's maintenance period alongside Garden Island Dockyard ended on 22 January 1973, when she sailed for a scheduled port visit to Geelong.
 The period to early April was occupied with activities in the EAXA.

-On 25 May 1974 Swan had just returned to Sydney when distress calls were received from the yacht 'Cutty Sark'.
-Swan battled through mountainous seas to the aid of the disabled yacht.
-Despite waves 50 to 60 feet high, winds up to 75 knots and the ship rolling up to 45 degrees, members of Swan's swimmer team swam to the yacht and rescued the crew.
-They were subsequently awarded Fleet Commander's Commendations for their bravery.
+On 25 May 1974 Swan returned to Sydney, however, following the receipt of distress calls from the yacht 'Cutty Sark' she returned to sea battling mountainous waves to render assistance to the disabled vessel.
+In spite of waves estimated to be 50 to 60 feet high,strong winds up to 75 knots and the ship rolling up to 45 degrees, members of Swan's swimmer team managed to reach the yacht and rescue its crew.
+Those involved in the rescue were subsequently awarded Fleet Commander's Commendations for their bravery.

-In October 1974, Swan, now under the command of CMDR M. B. Rayment, sailed from Sydney for a South East Asian deployment to join the Singapore-based ANZUK Forces.
+In October 1974, Swan, now under the command of Commander M. B. Rayment, RAN, sailed from Sydney for a South East Asian deployment to join the Singapore-based ANZUK Forces.

 Swan was initially part of the ANZUK Naval Force and on its disbandment on 1 January 1975, became Australia's maritime contribution to the Five Power Agreement.
 Ports visited include Penang, Bangkok, Belawan, Sandakan, Surabaya, Manila, Subic Bay and Hong Kong (for Christmas).
 Swan was in the latter port when the announcement was made that the ship was the winner of the Duke of Gloucester Cup trophy for 1974 - an annual award given to the most efficient ship in the Royal Australian Navy.

-Following her Christmas and New Year in Hong Kong, Swan continued her South East Asian deployment.
-On 20 January 1975, Swan had a special guest onboard, Admiral Sir Terence Lewin, the Royal Navy's Commander-in-Chief of Fleet, who helped celebrate the ship's fifth birthday.
+Following Christmas and New Year celebrations in Hong Kong, Swan continued her South East Asian deployment.
+On 20 January 1975, she received Admiral Sir Terence Lewin, the Royal Navy's Commander-in-Chief, onboard who joined the ship's company in celebrating Swan's fifth birthday.